auula/discover/README.md

-# discover
+# Quara
-Discover is a full text search engine.
+Quara is a full text search engine.